The Department of Mathematics at Colorado State University offers the Paced Algebra to Calculus electronically Program and Math Placement Exams.

-Satisfactory performance on the Colorado State Mathematics Placement Examination (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
-Students who do not have transferable credit in math from another college, university or the Advanced Placement or IB Examinations will need to take a CSU placement exam to satisfy course prerequisites.
-Prerequisites are strictly enforced in all mathematics courses.
-Students should visit the MPE website for more information and to determine their testing options.
+For most incoming students, satisfactory performance on the Colorado State Math Placement Exam (MPE) is the prerequisite for the beginning mathematics courses MATH 101, MATH 105 and MATH 117.
+Typically students who do not have transferable credit in math from another college, university, or the Advanced Placement or IB Exams will need to take a CSU math placement exam to satisfy course prerequisites, with exception of MATH 101.
+All students may register for MATH 101 but this course will not satisfy the specific math requirement for many majors.
+Students should visit the Math Placement Directory for more information and to create a personalized mathematics plan.
 Questions may be directed to the PACe Office at (970) 491-5761.

 The PACe Center (Paced Algebra to Calculus electronically)

 At Colorado State University, pre-calculus mathematics is taught through an innovative instructional program that uses a mastery approach to learning.
 Instructional video lectures and lecture notes are provided using distance delivery technologies.
 In addition, students interact one-on-one with course assistants in the PACe Learning Center (Weber Building, Room 136).